AMI (Romanian singer): Life and career

 AMI accepted the challenges of survival shows and participated in the reality TV shows Ferma vedetelor in 2016 on Pro TV and Exatlon Romania in 2019 on Kanal D.

 In 2019, AMI, together with Roxen, Theea Miculescu, Mihai Alexandru Bogdan and Viky Red, composed Roxen's debut single, entitled "Ce-ți cântă dragostea".
 The song became a hit in early 2020, peaking at number one in the Top Airplay 100 in March, 81 days after its release.

 The year 2020 brought her collaborations with B.U.G.
 Mafia for "8 zile din 7", Killa Fonic for "Antidot", Mark Stam for "Ca să fii fericit", and Florian Rus for "Regrete".
 In December 2020, AMI won the fifteenth season of the show Te cunosc de undeva!, broadcast by Antena 1.

+In 2020, AMI was chosen to dub a character in Romanian in the animated movie Scoob!

-On April 28, 2021, the singer released the single "Enigma", a new collaboration with Tata Vlad from B.U.G.
+On 28 April 2021, the singer released the single "Enigma", a new collaboration with Tata Vlad from B.U.G.
 Mafia.
 "Enigma" is the first single from the upcoming album of the same name and reached number 3 in the Top Airplay 100 and remained in the Top 10 for another 12 weeks.

-The first single from 2022 is called "Butterfly Dance", which is a collaboration with Sasha Lopez and was released on April 28.
+The first single from 2022 is called "Butterfly Dance", which is a collaboration with Sasha Lopez and was released on 28 April.

+On 6 October 2023, the song "Nostalgia" was presented, with music composed by David Deejay and AMI, and lyrics written by AMI and Florian Rus.